xanderstevenson/skin-temperature-scanner/README.md

 ## Abstract

-It's economically prohibitive for most people and small businesses to screen people for the main measurable symptom of COVID-19, which is temperature.
-The current IR Temperature scanners on the market are neither network nor power connectable and are not calibrated to measure human body temperature.
+It's economically prohibitive for most people and small businesses to screen people for one of the main measurable symptoms of physical illness: temperature.
+The current IR Temperature scanners on the market are neither network nor hardwire-power-connectable and are not calibrated to measure human body temperature.
 I developed this project as a way to use commercially available materials and Cisco's IoT platform to develop a solution.
 You can review my entire project at this repo.

 Our hope is that people will be motivated to deploy this project on a Cisco Edge Device, such as the IR829 Router, and then update and contribute to this repository, or fork their own version and share theor results with us.